JulioPDX/nxos_spine_leaf/readme.md

 ### `roles/base/tasks/main.yaml`

-My original thought with this repo was to use as many native modules that came with Ansible.
+My original thought with this repo was to use as many native nxos modules that come with Ansible.
 For example, if there was a module only to configure a hostname for nxos devices then I would use that.
 Eventually I found it easier and more flexible to just make a jinja template and run with the nxos_config module.
 More on that later.

 ```yaml
 - name: configure necessities